SignPath/website/documentation/getting-started.md

 sub_header: Getting Started
 layout: resources
 toc: true
+description: A quick introduction into setting up SignPath
 ---

 This guide provides a quick introduction into setting up SignPath and using it to sign your code.